mikaelbr/writings/js-syntax-series/let-var-be-const.md

 // ReferenceError: l is not defined
 ```

-As I can see, there are a couple of rules in play here. `var`s can ble declared multiple times, and the TDZ.
+As I can see, there are a couple of rules in play here. `var`s can be declared multiple times, and the TDZ.
 Take the first example.
 It's essentially translated to something similar to

 ```js
 function logList(l) {